derivada/crossword-scrapper/README.md

 ## Data scheme
 All data is saved into a `.pkl` with a name specified in `settings.py`, data is saved as a dict with a `(type, date)` key and the following fields for each entry:

--type - The crossword collection type
+- type - The crossword collection type
--date - The date in format YYYY/MM/DD
+- date - The date in format YYYY/MM/DD
--layout - A binary matrix with 0s for originally empty cells and 1s for grey cells -letters - The solution letter matrix, with grey cells represented by '-' -vclues - The vertical clues text
+- layout - A binary matrix with 0s for originally empty cells and 1s for grey cells
+- letters - The solution letter matrix, with grey cells represented by '-'
+- vclues - The vertical clues text
--vclues_pos - The (x, y) position (0-indexed) of the vertical word starts -vclues_len - The word lengths of the answers to the vertical clues -hclues - The horizontal clues text
+- vclues_pos - The (x, y) position (0-indexed) of the vertical word starts
+- vclues_len - The word lengths of the answers to the vertical clues
+- hclues - The horizontal clues text
--hclues_pos - The (x, y) position (0-indexed) of the horizontal word starts -hclues_len - The word lengths of the answers to the horizontal clues
+- hclues_pos - The (x, y) position (0-indexed) of the horizontal word starts
+- hclues_len - The word lengths of the answers to the horizontal clues

 ## Technologies:
 - Mozilla Firefox' Gecko Driver, the bot version of mozilla